NotAcol/dotfiles/README.md

 Grab [paru](https://github.com/Morganamilo/paru) -> Install all apps bellow ->
 clone this repo and stow -> do settings described below

+>If you want to game do "$ paru -S arch-gaming-meta" after being done with everything else

 ### Clone and stow

 ```console